top of page

 - Field trip to EV industry company in Minnesota

-9. Week: Policy and incentives
+9. Week: Electric trucks and industrial equipment

 10. Week: Bus electrification